 Investments carried at fair value primarily include auction-rate securities ("ARS") and corporate equity securities.
-Corporate equity securities that are valued based on quoted prices in active markets are reported in Level 1.
-ARS are valued based upon our expectations of issuer redemptions and using internal discounted cash flow models that utilize unobservable inputs.
+Corporate equity securities, included in other in the table below, are primarily valued based on quoted prices in active markets and reported in Level 1.
+ARS are primarily valued based upon our expectations of issuer redemptions and using internal discounted cash flow models that utilize unobservable inputs.
 ARS are reported as Level 3 assets.